KOMODO NATIONAL PARK

 With the increasing tourism in the last decade prices have gone up but even more since the pandemic and the increase of fuel prices in September 2022.

-For the cheapest trip Padar-Komodo-Pink Beach-Manta Point, expect to pay at least 800k per person on seat-in base for a slow boat or 1,2 million for a speedboat which means one you will share with other travelers.
+For the cheapest trip Padar-Komodo-Pink Beach-Manta Point, expect to pay a minimum of 800k per person (often more) on seat-in base for a slow boat or 1,2 million for a speedboat which means a boat you will share with other travelers.

-Usually this includes a shuttle service hotel-harbour vv, lunch and water and a snorklingset.
-The trips starts between at 6:00 and 7:00 am and you will be back in Labuan Bajo around 17:00 pm.
-There are also halfday trips with a speeboat.
+Usually this includes a shuttle service hotel-harbour vv, lunch and water and a snorklingset but excludes the entrancefee for Komodo National Park (between 400k and 600k depending on the visitingpoints).
+The full daytrips starts between at 5:30 and 7:00 am and you will be back in Labuan Bajo around 17:00 pm.
+There are also halfday trips with a speedboat.

 Prices depend on the luxury of the boat; well often, as this isn't always that clear.
 You also can join a 2, 3 or 4 day trip on seat-in base.